-Eco Route Environmental Consultancy has been appointed by the Applicant Birdman Investments (Pty) Limited, to ensure rectification of unlawful commencement of an activity in terms of Section 24G of the National Environmental Management Act (Act 107 of 1998) for the 'unlawful commencement of listed activities: clearance of indigenous vegetation, on erf 1216 Sea Vista, St Francis Bay, Kouga Municipality, Eastern Cape.
+Eco Route Environmental Consultancy has been appointed by the Applicant Birdman Investments (Pty) Limited, to prepare an Environmental Management Programme (EMPr) in compliance with the Basic Assessment Report for the construction of a single residential dwelling on erf 1216 Sea Vista, St Francis Bay, Kouga Municipality, Eastern Cape.

-Erf 1216 covers an area of approximately 985 m2 and is located in a coastal dune landscape.
+Erf 1216 covers an area of approximately 985 m and is located in a coastal dune landscape.
 Most properties in the area have been developed for residential dwellings, but some properties adjacent to Erf 1216 remain undeveloped and still host indigenous vegetation.
-Approximately 982 m2 of vegetation that occurred on site was cleared for the development of a residential dwelling within 100 meters of the highwater mark of the asea.
-As such, a Section 24G rectification process is required for the unlawful commencement of listed activities in terms of the Environment Conservation Act, 1989 (Act No. 73 of 1989) (ECA) and the National Environmental Management Act, 1998 (Act No. 107 of 1998) (NEMA).

-Figure 1: Location of Erf 1216 Sea Vista, St Francis Bay, Kouga Municipality, Eastern Cape from Esmerelda Road and all services will be from the local municipality.
-Erf 1216 is within the urban edge and Settlement Area as per the Kouga Local Municipality SDF.
+Figure 1: Location of Erf 1216 Sea Vista, St Francis Bay, Kouga Municipality, Eastern Cape